zoejonestx91/sw-testing-project/metricstool/doc/metrics.md

 * **Number of Comment Lines**: N/A
   * Unable to be implemented since bytecode contains no information about comments.
 * **Variable Declarations**: `VarDecMetric`
+  * It is possible for declared but unused variables to be placed on the stack such that the existence of unused variables can be inferred, but it can be impossible to determine how many there are due to differently-sized data types.
+As a result, this tool only counts declarations of used variables.
 * **Variable References**: `VarRefMetric`
 * **Number of statements**: TODO
   * [http://docs.oracle.com/javase/specs/jls/se8/html/jls-14.html](http://docs.oracle.com/javase/specs/jls/se8/html/jls-14.html)